wlatanowicz/ecsctrl/README.md

 ecsctrl task-definition register -e production.env task-definition.yaml
 ```

-Additionally you can use following options:
+Additional options:
 - `-c <cluster-name>` / `--update-services-in-cluster=<cluster-name>` - updates all existing services which uses previous version of task definition (task definition family must match) in given cluster.
 Can be added multiple times for multiple clusters
-- `-w` / `--wait` - wait for update of services to finish.
+- `-w` / `--wait` - wait for update of all services to finish.
 Command will fail if at least one of services will fail to update.

 Create new ECS service
 ---